Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Taking a walk through the cemetery is certainly the quietest you will ever experience Venice, with a level of peace and tranquillity not found anywhere else in the busy city.

-Whilst anyone is welcome to visit San Michele, it’s important to remember that the island is a burial place not a tourist attraction, so be sure to dress appropriately (cover up a little even if it’s hot), act respectfully and don’t take photos of the graves or mourners.
+Whilst anyone is welcome to visit San Michele, it’s important to remember that the island is a burial place and not a tourist attraction, so be sure to dress appropriately (cover up a little even if it’s hot), act respectfully and please don’t take photos of the graves or mourners.